Staff

 Email her at sleroy@princetoninafrica.org

 Emma Claire’s interest in African affairs began in 2013, when she moved to Dakar, Senegal for a 9-month fellowship as part of Princeton University’s Novogratz Bridge Year Program.
 Living in Dakar sparked an interest in international education and postcolonial history, which she continued to develop through language immersion and research in Tajikistan, Uzbekistan, Russia, and the UK during her undergraduate studies.
-After graduating with a BA in Near Eastern Studies from Princeton in 2018, she completed a Princeton in Asia fellowship to teach ESL at the American University of Central Asia in Bishkek, Kyrgyzstan.
+She graduated with a BA in Near Eastern Studies from Princeton in 2018 and moved to Bishkek, Kyrgyzstan to teach ESL at the American University of Central Asia as a Princeton in Asia Fellow.
 She worked in Bishkek for two years, mentoring Kyrgyz, Tajik, and Afghan high school graduates as they applied to international universities alongside her ESL classes.
-In summer 2020 she returned to the Princeton area, where she completed Princeton’s Program in Teacher Preparation and taught history (including an African history course!) at Princeton High School until summer 2023.
+She also taught US, World, and African history at Princeton High School before coming to Princeton in Africa in summer 2023.

-Outside of work, Emma Claire is an avid knitter who loves to cook/eat her way through new recipes and cuisines.
+Outside of work, Emma Claire likes to knit, spend time with family, and cook/eat her way through new recipes and cuisines.
 She also enjoys all things history-related, from museums to historical fiction and documentaries.

 Ngan Chiem (“Non Chim” or “Ngân Chiêm”) was born in Sóc Trăng, VN and grew up in the suburbs of South Jersey.
 Her interest in the African continent first began with the writings of Chimamanda Ngozi Adichie and was further nurtured during her time at Princeton University, where she received a BA in Politics.
 Influenced by postcolonial feminist works such as Adichie, Min Jin Lee, and Arundhati Roy, she completed a historical fiction manuscript set in 1980s post-war Vietnam as her thesis for the Creative Writing Department.
 In addition, she was a research assistant for Princeton Human-Computer Interaction (HCI) and co-authored a paper on the sociotechnical infrastructure of an indie food delivery service.
 In the past, Ngan has worked as a creative content intern at the National Geographic Society and a head fellow at the Emma Bloomberg Center for Access and Opportunity.
 She is excited to work with PiAf fellows as they partner with host organizations to build equitable and effective systems on the African continent!